Control loop in CLAMP¶

-There is no way to design a control loop from scratch in CLAMP, you can only configure it and manage its life-cycle.
+There is no way to design the microservice components of the control loop from scratch in CLAMP, you can only configure it and manage its life-cycle.
 For more info on how to design the service in SDC, check this: https://wiki.onap.org/display/DW/CLAMP+videos#CLAMPvideos-DesignpartinSDC

 - Loop configuration view

 - Visualizes event flow in Control Loop.
 This view is auto-generated by Clamp.
 To generate it Clamp parses DCAE_INVENTORY_BLUEPRINT from CSAR distributed by SDC.
 It Always consists of VES -> <nodes from blueprint> -> OperationalPolicy.
 Not all nodes are visualized.
 Only those with type dcae.nodes.*

 - Table with log data of opened loop

 In Dublin release this view shows what are deployment parameters or control Loop.
 To open it from Loop Instance menu select Properties

 This opens a box with JSON object.
 It contains deployment parameters extracted from DCAE_INVENTORY_BLUEPRINT.
 It’s not recommended to edit this JSON.
 Each of this parameters should be available in view shown to deploy analytic application.